Non-existence of the s-f transition in structures of solid gadolinium at pressure: Quasi-closed Packed Phases at Pressure

 Our recent high pressure X-ray data led to a revised picture for the collapsed phases across the lanthanides\cite{mcmahon2019structure}.
 An entirely new family of crystal structures was revealed: based on quasi-close packed layers where each successive layer has atoms situated above the mid-point between two atoms in the preceding layer, resulting in 10-fold coordination.
 By analogy with the ABC notation for close packing the observed structures were labelled ABCADCBD (Tb) ABCD (Pu) ABC (Sm), and the possibility of other, short-repeat, stackings noted.
-These structures were shown to be a better fit to the X-ray data than the previously-assumed body-centred monoclinic, C2/m or mC4 structures\cite{hua1998theoretical,errandonea2007structural,husband2012europium}.
+These structures were shown to be a better fit to the X-ray data than the previously-assumed body-centred monoclinic, $C2/m$ or mC4 structures\cite{hua1998theoretical,errandonea2007structural,husband2012europium}.
 In addition to having no layer repeats (e.g. AA is forbidden), we note that these stacking structures all satisfy an additional condition that each layer is different from either of the TWO below it, (ABA is forbidden).
-This allows a concise notation to uniquely categorize the structures, labelling each layer by \begin{itemize} \item 0 = same as three layers below \item 1 = different from three layers below \end{itemize} In this notation, the three observed structures are the simplest ($ABCADCBD\rightarrow 10$, $ABCD\rightarrow 1$, $ABC\rightarrow 0$), whereas shorter sequences become longer (eg ABCDB$\rightarrow 11110)$.
+This allows a concise notation to uniquely categorize the structures, labelling each layer by \begin{itemize} \item 0 = same as three layers below \item 1 = different from three layers below \end{itemize} In this notation, the three observed structures are the simplest (ABCADCBD$\rightarrow 10$, ABCD$\rightarrow 1$, ABC$\rightarrow 0$), whereas shorter sequences become longer (eg ABCDB$\rightarrow 11110)$.
+This notation is illustrated for the observed $Fddd$ Gd (10) structure in Fig.\ref{fig:Fddd}.